Agent Native

 Agents authenticate with OAuth 2.0 Device Authorization Grant.
 The flow is designed for public clients that cannot safely hold a client secret.
 The agent requests scopes, receives a device authorization response, directs the user to the verification URL, polls the token endpoint, and receives a bearer token after the user approves the request.

 The CLI uses the same direction of travel. rstream login defaults to OAuth Device Authorization Grant, while the legacy rstream login flow remains available for compatibility checks.
+If the user does not yet have an account, the browser approval step is where they sign up or sign in.
+MCP does not create accounts anonymously; public MCP tools are discovery-only, authenticated hosted MCP tools require a bearer token, and local MCP can initiate the same user-approved OAuth flow with rstream_auth_start and rstream_auth_poll.
+Local MCP login starts from the limited CLI setup permissions by default; broader actions such as project creation or settings updates require an explicit permissions request that the browser approval screen shows to the user.
 For machine workflows, project-scoped credentials or environment variables can still be used when an account-wide login is not appropriate.

 API contracts

-The hosted control-plane API and the engine data-plane API are intentionally separate.
+The Control plane API and the Engine API are intentionally separate.

 The hosted OpenAPI contract at /api/openapi.json covers automation-facing managed platform operations.
-This includes whoami, project listing, project creation options, project creation, project endpoint resolution, hosted logs, TURN credential issuance, and token or credential operations that are appropriate for automation.
+This includes whoami, workspace and member listing, project listing, project creation options, project creation, project endpoint resolution, project settings, hosted logs, project usage, stable domains, TURN usage, TURN credential issuance, and token or credential operations that are appropriate for automation.

 The engine OpenAPI contract at /api/engine/openapi.json covers project-scoped runtime operations.
 This includes listing clients, listing tunnels, watching SSE events, and connecting to the WebSocket event stream.